MandarGogate/av-challenge-website/challenge-data/data-spec.md

 ## Training data

-Each scene in the training set comprises:
+Each scene in the training set includes the following files:

 - Target.
-- Masker.
+- Interferer.
 - Mix.

 Metadata is also provided as a JSON file.
 Metadata includes information such as scene number, target, masker, masker type (speech/noise) and segment selection offset.